 Dr Kit Candlin

 Kit completed both a first class honours degree and his PhD at the University of Sydney.
-In 2009, he was a Research Fellow at the University of Sydney working on the ARC funded Black Loyalist project with Prof. Cassandra Pybus, Prof. Ira Berlin, Prof. Rhys Isaac and Prof. Jim Sidbury.
+In 2009, he was a Research Fellow at the University of Sydney working on the ARC funded Black Loyalist project with Prof Cassandra Pybus, Prof Ira Berlin, Prof Rhys Isaac and Prof Jim Sidbury.
 In 2010 Kit, in collaboration with Cassandra Pybus, was awarded a four-year, ARC Postdoctoral Fellowship for a project entitled Enterprising Women: Race, Gender and Power in the Revolutionary Atlantic, 1770-1830.
-He has been the recipient of a number of other awards and prizes including, The James Kentley Memorial Scholarship for history, The John Frazer Travelling Scholarship, the University postgraduate Award, and an Andrew Mellon Fellowship to the Virginia Historical Society.
-His first book entitled The Last Caribbean Frontier, 1790-1815 will be released through Palgrave-Macmillan in 2012.
+His first book entitled The Last Caribbean Frontier, 1790-1815 was released through Palgrave-Macmillan in 2012.
 Currently he is writing his second book Enterprising Women, Race Gender and Power in the revolutionary Atlantic 1770-1830 which will be out through Georgia University Press in 2013.

 - The history of Atlantic slavery